ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

   intProxy,
   numberProxy,
   stringProxy,
-  // Uses the whole object returned from superForm.
+  // These two uses the whole object returned from
-  // Type depends on the field.
+  // superForm.
+Type depends on the field. formFieldProxy, arrayProxy,
-  formFieldProxy,
-  arrayProxy,
   // Can use any object.
 Type depends on the field.